bkacjios/lua-mumble/README.md

 -- Returns the comments SHA1 hash
 String hash = mumble.user:getCommentHash()

+-- Returns if the user is speaking or not
+Boolean speaking = mumble.user:isSpeaking()

 -- Returns if the user is recording or not
 Boolean recording = mumble.user:isRecording()